 Suzanne Davies – I have lived in the district of Buchan for 34 years.
 Kindergarten Teacher in Buchan, then went on to combine both part time roles as Manager of the Buchan Neighbourhood House and the Arts Coordination role for the Buchan Gelantipy District.
 In 2005, I completed through Monash University the Graduate Certificate in Regional Community Development.
 Consultant for the 5 year planning for the district and the LIMP (Local Incident Management Plan).
 My passion is community development in working to enhance our communities health, wellbeing and recovery across the district.

 How the committee works

-Since we established the Committee, we have met both regularly and on an as needed basis.
-Generally we meet every fortnight on a Tuesday night.
+Initially when we established the Committee, we met both regularly and on an as needed basis.
+We now meet on the first Wednesday of the month.
 The restrictions enforced during COVID has meant that we have been meeting online (via Zoom) but we have also been meeting in person or a combination of the two.